-- ½ small red onion (very thinly sliced, optional)
+- ½ small red onion (very thinly sliced)

-- Make the vinaigrette by whisking together all the ingredients for the vinaigrette.
+- Make the vinaigrette by whisking together all the vinaigrette dressing ingredients and then set aside.

-- Use the wide blade of a spiralizer to thinly slice the apples into ribbons and place in a small bowl.
+- Use the broad blade of a spiralizer to thinly slice the apples into ribbons and place them in a small bowl.

 - Pour the vinaigrette over the apples and toss to coat.
-Let sit 2 minutes to keep apples from browning.
+Let sit for 2 minutes to keep the apples from browning.

-- Meanwhile, de-stem the kale and tear or chop into small pieces.
+- Meanwhile, remove the center stem from the kale and tear or chop the kale into small pieces.

-- Place the kale in a large bowl and massage it with your hands for about a minute until it just starts to soften and wilt.
+- Place them in a large bowl and massage kale with your hands for about a minute until it just starts to soften and wilt.
 This makes it much more tender in a salad.

-- Add apples and vinaigrette to the bowl with kale.
+- Add the apples and salad dressing to the salad bowl with kale.

-- Add pecans and red onions and toss to combine.
+- Add the toasted pecans and red onions and toss to combine.